btrettel/plint/plint-todo.md

     - <https://patentdefenses.klarquist.com/how-construed/>
 - <https://www.reddit.com/r/patentexaminer/comments/xiopeg/qas_error_examples/ip4g766/>
     - > CRM claims without “non-transitory”.
 A reviewer doesn’t even need to go through the abstract idea steps in an Alice 101.
 Without “non-transitory”, it’s an easy layup 101 that most reviewers won’t miss.
+- Make screencast on your USPTO computer showing how to use plint.
+Upload to YouTube.

 ## Specification